 U.S. Postal Service is essential for America

-The end goal of these efforts it to orchestrate a situation by which efforts to privatize the postal service can get a foothold.
-The core problem with privatization is the negative impact it will have on rural delivery.
+The end goal of these efforts, is to orchestrate a situation by which efforts to privatize the postal service can get a foothold.
+The core problem with privatization, is the negative impact it will have on rural delivery.

 Moving packages and letters in urban areas costs less than moving the same volume of mail in rural areas, because it benefits from the economies of scale that large, densely-packed populations can achieve.
 Rural mail routes have fewer customers per mile and relatively low volumes.
 Any effort to privatize, would see rural services decline or disappear, with the focus solely on urban customers.

 The U.S. Postal Service is the only entity that has the ability, and mandate, to reach everyone where they live.
 Companies such as UPS, FedEx and others, can pick and choose where, and how, they deliver their service, to maximize their profitability.